SAP-archive/teched2020-CX260/exercises/exercise-1/README.md

 ng serve
 ```

-This command will run the angular dev server
+This command will run the angular dev server.

 Once the application is started, you can launch it in the browser: [http//:localhost:4200](http//:localhost:4200).

 Moreover, you can start developing your application without restarting the server.
 The changes will be _hot deployed_ and your browser will auto refresh so that you can quickly evaluate the changes.

+---

+**NOTE**

+If you happen to see a blank page, you probably need to accept the _insecure_ backend (https://spartacus-demo.eastus.cloudapp.azure.com:8443/occ/v2).
+The backend that we offer in this exercise doesn't come with a SSL certificate, which is why the browser will block this request.
+The easiest to do is to open [a random request](https://spartacus-demo.eastus.cloudapp.azure.com:8443/occ/v2/basesites) in another browser tab, and accept the insecure communication.
+After this you can refresh the Spartacus application in the browser.

+---

 ## Summary